pavelbe/node-template-001/README.md

 # Node Template 001

 ## Support the Project
 If you find this project helpful, please consider giving it a star on GitHub.
-Your support is greatly appreciated and motivates me to continue improving and creating more useful projects.
+Your support is greatly appreciated and motivates continuous improvement and development of new useful tools.

 [⭐ Star this project on GitHub!](https://github.com/pavelbe/node-template-001)